Braid groups and quiver mutation: Actions on categories

 Note that \cite[Lemma 2.9]{ky} if $(Q_1,W_1)$ and $(Q_2,W_2)$ are right equivalent, then we have an isomorphism of dgas $\Gamma_{Q_1,W_1}\cong\Gamma_{Q_2,W_2}$.
-Hence, in our restricted situation where we only deal with quivers with potential of mutation type $A$ or $D$, by Proposition \ref{prop:pot-is-sum-cyc} we only need to consider the Ginzburg dgas $\Gamma_{Q,W_Q}$, and so can denote them $\Gamma_Q$.
+Hence, if we are working with quivers with potential of mutation type $A$ or $D$, by Proposition \ref{prop:pot-is-sum-cyc} we only need to consider the Ginzburg dgas $\Gamma_{Q,W_Q}$, and so can denote them $\Gamma_Q$.

 Keller and Yang showed \cite[Theorem 3.2]{ky} that QP-mutation lifts to equivalences of derived categories of Ginzburg dgas.
 Suppose that $(Q,W)$ is a QP and that $(Q',W')=\mu_k(Q,W)$ for some $k\in I$. \begin{thm}[Keller-Yang] There is a tilting complex $T$ which gives an equivalence of triangulated categories